 Ideal for elderly people

-Comprehensive medical insurance cover is ideal for elderly people and those who require chronic medical treatment and medication.
+Comprehensive medical scheme cover is ideal for elderly people and those who require chronic medical treatment and medication.
 Comprehensive types of plans will cover in-hospitalization expenses, as well as day-to-day expenses, chronic disease medication, Prescribed Minimum Benefits and various types of specialized treatment such as oncology and gynecology.

 Preventative treatments will also be covered such as MRI scans, flu vaccinations, cholesterol tests and sometimes back treatment programs.
 Many plans will also cover maternity benefits.